BZoennchen/Pages/_posts/2022-12-10-disrupting-education.md

 If *ChatGTP* is **wrong**, it is **confidently wrong**, which makes it harder to find its errors.
 Futhermore, it has this neutral insisting tone, which makes it sound very boring and feels rather alienating.
-Of course, I did not play around very long but it is hard to get something provocative out of it.
+Of course, I did not play around for very long but it is hard to get something provocative out of it.

 Neutrality is most certainly desirable, especially if you want to earn money with it but it is also non-existing.
 In my opinion, it is impossible to be neutral.